Gulf Oil: Pennsylvania Turnpike

-For decades, Gulf operated filling stations on the Pennsylvania Turnpike toll highway system alongside the Howard Johnson's restaurants at the Turnpike's travel plazas (which correspond to European motorway service areas).
-This began in 1950 with the opening of the Philadelphia Extension, and Gulf added more filling stations as the system was extended.
-The Standard Oil Company of Pennsylvania (now part of Exxon) had exclusive rights to provide filling station services on the sections of the system that opened prior to 1950, principally the Irwin-to-Carlisle section.
+Gulf operated filling stations on the Pennsylvania Turnpike alongside Howard Johnson's restaurants at the Turnpike's travel plazas starting in 1950 with the opening of the Philadelphia Extension and continuing for decades, with Gulf adding more filling stations as the Turnpike was extended.

-In the 1980s, Sunoco was awarded the franchise to operate the filling stations at the Sideling Hill and now-closed Hempfield travel plazas.
-This led to a bidding war among three of Pennsylvania's most recognizable gasoline brands each time a travel plaza franchise came up for renewal.
+The Standard Oil Company of Pennsylvania (later Exxon) was the exclusive filling station franchisee on sections of the Turnpike that opened prior to 1950—principally, the Irwin–Carlisle section.
+Sunoco was also awarded franchises in the 1980s for the filling stations at the Sideling Hill and (now-closed) Hempfield travel plazas.

-Gulf had the opportunity to become the exclusive provider of filling stations at travel plazas along the Pennsylvania Turnpike after Exxon withdrew from the Turnpike in 1990.
-Cumberland Farms (owner of the Gulf brand in the northeastern U.S.) was awarded a new contract with the Pennsylvania Turnpike Commission, but the contract was sold to Sunoco two years later as part of the company's bankruptcy proceedings.
-In June 1992, all of the former Gulf filling stations on the Turnpike (as with the Exxon ones before it) converted to Sunoco.
-All of the travel plazas continue to sell Sunoco fuel today.
+Gulf had the opportunity to become the exclusive filling station franchisee on the Turnpike after Exxon withdrew in 1990 and Cumberland Farms (owner of the Gulf brand in the northeastern U.S.) was awarded a new contract with the Pennsylvania Turnpike Commission.
+However, the contract was sold to Sunoco two years later as part of Cumberland Farm's bankruptcy proceedings, and all former Gulf filling stations on the Turnpike converted to Sunoco in June 1992, leaving Sunoco the sole brand of fuel on the Turnpike to this day.